crisprVerse/Tutorials/Validating_Existing_gRNA_Libraries/README.md

     ## [1] "gRNA_1" "gRNA_2" "gRNA_3" "gRNA_4" "gRNA_5" "gRNA_6"

-While it is not necessary, we will unique names to the spacers:

-Ready to build the object with the constructor function in crisprDesign:
+We are now ready to build the `GuideSet` object using the constructor function `GuideSet` from `crisprDesign`:

 ``` r
 gs <- GuideSet(ids=ids,